Fornaxian/pixeldrain_web/res/include/md/100_gigabit_ethernet.md

 ### Ring buffers (ethtool -g)

-The ring buffers are queues where the NIC stores your IP packets before they are sent out to the network (tx) or sent to the CPU (rx).
+The ring buffers are portions of RAM where the NIC stores your IP packets before they are sent out to the network (tx) or sent to the CPU (rx).
 Increasing the ring buffer sizes can increase network latency a little bit because more packets are getting buffered before being sent out to the network.
 But again, at 100 GbE this happens so fast that the difference is in the order of microseconds, that makes absolutely no difference to us.
+We just want to move as much data as possible in as little time as possible.

 If we can buffer more packets then it means we can transfer more data in bulk with every clock cycle.
 So we simply set this to the maximum.
 For Mellanox cards the maximum is usually `8192`, but this can vary.
 Check the maximum values for your card with `ethtool -g $INTERFACE`.

-`ethtool -G $INTERFACE rx 8192 tx 8192`
+Set the receive and send buffers to 8192 packets: `ethtool -G $INTERFACE rx 8192 tx 8192`

 ### Interrupt Coalescing (ethtool -c)

 The NIC can't just write your packets to the CPU and expect it to do something with them.
 Your CPU needs to be made aware that there is new data to process.
-That happens with interrupts.
+That happens with an interrupt.
 Ethtool's interrupt coalescing values tell the NIC when and how to send interrupts to the CPU.
 This is a delicate balance.
 We don't want to interrupt the CPU too often, because then it won't be able to get any work done.
 That's like getting a new ping in team chat every half hour, how are you supposed to concentrate like that?
-But if we set the interrupt rate too slow, the NIC won't be able to send all packets in time.
+But if we set the interrupt rate too slow, the NIC won't be able to send all packets in time before the buffers fill up.

 The interrupt coalescing options vary a lot per NIC type..
 These are the ones which are present on my ConnectX-6 Dx: `rx-usecs`, `rx-frames`, `tx-usecs`, `tx-frames`, `cqe-mode-rx`, `cqe-mode-tx`.
-I'll explain what these are one by
+I'll explain what these are:
-one:

  * `rx-usecs`, `tx-usecs`: These values dictate how often the NIC interrupts the CPU to receive packets `rx` or send packets `tx`.
 The value is in microseconds.
 The SI prefix for micro is µ, but for convenience they use the letter u here.
 A microsecond is one-millionth of a second.
- * `rx-frames`, `tx-frames`: Like the values above this defines how often the CPU is interrupted, but instead of interrupting the CPU at fixed moments it interrupts the CPU when a certain number of packets is in the buffer.
+ * `rx-frames`, `tx-frames`: Like the values above this defines how often the CPU is interrupted, but instead of interrupting the CPU at a fixed interval it interrupts the CPU when a certain number of packets are in the buffer.
  * `cqe-mode-rx`, `cqe-mode-tx`: These options enable packet compression in the PCI bus.
-This is handy if your PCI bus is overloaded.
-In most cases it's best to leave this at the default value.
+This is handy if your PCI bus is a bottleneck, like when your 100G NIC is plugged into 4x PCI 4.0 lanes, which only has 7.88 GB/s bandwidth.
+In most cases it's best to leave these at the default value.
  * `adaptive-rx`, `adaptive-tx`: These values tell the NIC to calculate its own interrupt timings.
 This disregards the values we configure ourselves.
 The timings calculated by the NIC often prefer low latency over throughput and